Small Businesses Say Paid FMLA Raises Costs, ‘Cripples Operations’

 Targets Small Businesses

-Connecticut's proposed program is more generous than those offered in neighboring states.
+Connecticut’s proposed program is more generous than those offered in neighboring states.
+We would need to close.
+It would be the same effect as the state deciding not to renew licenses for small businesses.

 Neither New York, Rhode Island, nor Massachusetts offer 100% of salary for those on leave and eligibility requirements are more stringent in those states.